Abuse and violence against women come in many forms.

 - Have to ask permission to spend money, see friends, and feel afraid of the response.

 - Feel increasingly depressed, trapped, and powerless.

 There are many barriers to leaving an abusive relationship, including:

-- false belief that they will loose everything if they leave the home
+- False belief that they will lose everything if they leave the home.

 Who is to blame for the violence?